 • August 2014, the U.S. Fish and Wildlife Service withdrew their proposal to list Graham’s beardtongue and White River beardtongue under the Endangered Species Act.
 A conservation agreement has been finalized between county, state and federal partners to reduce threats and promote the long-term persistence of these two species across their ranges in the Uinta Basin of Utah and Colorado.

 • Salt Lake Tribune, “Deal Reached to halt endangered listing for Utah flowers”

 • Courthouse News Service, “Oil Shale Development Threatens Rare Plants”.

 • KUER, “Wildflowers Proposed for Endangered Species List”

 • Salt Lake Tribune, “Feds propose listing two plants found only over Utah oil shale”

 Gierisch’s globemallow (Sphaeralcea gierischii):

-• Salt Lake Tribune reports that the globemallow was listed as endangered in 2013 due to threats from gypsum mining and motorized recreation.
+• August 2013, The Salt Lake Tribune reports that the globemallow was listed as endangered due to threats from gypsum mining and motorized recreation.
 Read the article.